-The Ukrainian Foreign Ministry said the three women returned to Ukraine earlier today along with Kyiv's consul to Minsk, who had traveled to the village to investigate.
+The Ukrainian Foreign Ministry said the three women returned to Ukraine earlier on December 21 along with Kyiv's consul to Minsk, who had traveled to the village to investigate.

 WATCH: Members of Femen talk to the press in Kyiv about their experience in Belarus

-Ministry spokesperson Oleksandr Dikusarov told RFE/RL's Ukrainian Service that even though the women did not have permission to protest, "there are certain internal legal norms" that govern punishment for unsanctioned actions.
+Ministry spokesman Oleksandr Dikusarov told RFE/RL's Ukrainian Service that even though the women did not have permission to protest, "there are certain internal legal norms" that govern punishment for unsanctioned actions.

 In response to a question about Femen's allegations, Ukraine's foreign minister, Konstantin Grishchenko, also told RFE/RL's Ukrainian Service that Ukraine should defend its citizens abroad.
 He did not mention Femen.